Package name: node-red-contrib-andino-sms

 As above, the Process SMS node then checks all incoming messages from the Serial in node for an SMS output message.
 These are sent to three debug nodes that print msg.timestamp, msg.number and msg.payload to the debug window.

-While the flows using function nodes offer most of the functionality of the custom nodes, they cannot be imported into existing projects in NodeRed as easily.
+While the flows using function nodes offer some of the functionality of the custom nodes, they cannot be imported into existing projects in NodeRed as easily and are no longer officially supported or maintained.
 Their use is only recommended for testing.
 See here for a list of all function node flows.